jackschlehr2/crossword_creator/README.md

 This is a C program that allows the user to input a list of words to create a crossword puzzle.
-The program will create anagrams to represent the clues, the x and y of the starting letter, and the direction.
+The program gives anagrams to represent the clues, the x and y coordinates of the starting letter, and the direction of the word.
 The program will also notify the user if a certain could not be placed.

 1. To make type:
    `make`